rosettatype/legible-typography/_chapters/5-overview-of-research.md

 short answers (easier to score).
 This study used two versions of
 Univers: one matching the other typefaces in terms of x-height; the other matching point size (Figure 5.7).

-Figure 5.7: The sans serif typefaces used by Poulton (1965) showing the two versions of Univers.

 ## Serif versus sans serif